wsjeon92/AbFlex/README.md

                                    It should contain all the antibody chains in the input PDB file.
     "ag_chain_list": ["A"],      # list.
 Antigen chains in the input complex.
                                    It should contain all the antigen chains in the input PDB file.
     "Design_chain": "H",         # str.
-One antibody chain that has the CDR to be designed "cdr_type": "H3",            # str.
+One antibody chain to be designed "cdr_type": "H3",            # str.
 CDR type to be designed "cdr_seq": "EAYGMDV",        # str.
-The original sequence of the CDR to be designed in the input PDB file.
+The original sequence of the CDR is to be designed in the input PDB file.
     "out_dir": "/absolute-path/AbFlex/your-working-dir/",
                                  # str.
 The working directory.
 Output files will be generated here.
     "FoldX_dir": "",             # str.
 If you wish to utilize FoldX, please input the location of